 Chicago Attorneys Fight for Doordash Drivers Who Suffer Dog Bites

 Doordash is a helpful service for those who need a meal delivered and for those who want to make extra money with a side job.
-In 2020, Doordash made 45 percent of all app-based food delivery orders, rapidly outpacing its competition as the company expanded into new markets.
-Today, Doordash has 25 million users and over 390,000 member restaurants.
+In 2022, Doordash made 57 percent of all app-based food delivery orders, rapidly outpacing its competition as the company expanded into new markets.
+By the end of 2022, Doordash had 32 million users and over 390,000 member restaurants.

 Doordash also keeps thousands of delivery drivers busy with orders.
 These drivers can make money by completing deliveries, but they also face risks.
 Dog bite injuries are among the risks – and the consequences can be severe.

 Are Dog Bites Common for Delivery Drivers?